Overview

 firebase emulators:start --import emulator-data --export-on-exit

-We specify which emulators to run in firebase.json.
-We provide the port, or an empty object to use the default port.
+We specify which emulators to run with firebase.json.
+We set the port or rely on the default one if omitted.
 We scaffold this file with firebase init.

 {